 Bottom Line: Ryder is a one-trick pony, but it's an incredibly valuable trick.
 It was the best goal production by a UFA signee ever, even better than one Brett Hull.
 Combine that with a very affordable $3.5-million cap hit for another season, and there's not much to complain about from an offensive standpoint.
 His biggest weaknesses are in his own end, but when a guy scores 35 goals, you'll take that.

-Vote now: Rate Ryder on a scale of A to F (A being the best of course) based on his performance relative to his potential and your expectations for the season.
+Vote now: Rate Nemeth on a scale of A to F (A being the best of course) based on his performance relative to his potential and your expectations for the season.